 Debates about the commemoration of the American Civil War began in 1861.
 Those debates have continued ever since.

-From 1861 onward, citizens from across the United States and beyond struggled to find adequate ways of remembering the Civil War’s bloodshed, and of addressing the meaning of Emancipation after the conflict ended.
+Citizens from across the United States and beyond have struggled to find adequate ways of remembering the war’s bloodshed, and of addressing the meaning of Emancipation after the conflict ended.

-From standing soldiers and memorial halls to mountains and metro stations: Civil War monuments come in all shapes and sizes.
+From granite soldiers and statesmen to mountains and metro stations: Civil War monuments come in all shapes and sizes.

 Have we missed a monument?
 Are there resources we should be looking at?

-Become a Commemorative Cultures Participant and help us expand our knowledge of Civil War monuments, large and small.
+Become a Commemorative Cultures Contributor and help us expand our knowledge of Civil War monuments, large and small.